saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

 The next step is to add the IAM Role to the MongoDB Database Authorized users.
 This will allow the IAM Role to access the MongoDB cluster.

-To do this, you need to navigate to the MongoDB project and click on the `Security` tab, goto the <a href="https://cloud.mongodb.com/v2/security/database/users" target="_blank">Database Access</a>.
+To do this, you need to navigate to the MongoDB project and click on the `Security` tab, go to <a href="https://cloud.mongodb.com/v2/security/database/users" target="_blank">Database Access</a>.

 Then click on the `Add New Database User` button.